-Rare promotional map of Death Valley, published to promote early tourism by the Death Valley Hotel Company LTD.
+Rare promotional map of Death Valley, published to promote early tourism.

 The map provides a marvelous topographical illustration of the valley and its environs.
 Within the valley, the major sites are located, with Scotty's Castle and Ubehebe Crater shown in the far north and the Harmony Borax Works just north of Furnace Creek Ranch, with an airport just to the east.

 The Death Valley Rail Road is shown coming into the Valley from the east, via Death Valley Junction.

 At the top of the map, a number of (soon to be) Ghost / Mining towns are shown.